 *I was successful and continued the same career I had in America without connections or being dependent on funding or marriage to a Greek/EU citizen, but I made indescribable sacrifices and am a very rare exception.
 There are thousands who didn’t make it and left, still here but struggling, or regretting their choice in silence.

 - Being Greek doesn’t solve everything: Those born abroad, or Greek citizens who were born in Greece and left, are often considered not Greek enough.
 If you don’t look Greek, you’ll be treated as a non-Greek.
-And when competing with job candidates already here, experience abroad is not necessarily an advantage since first-hand knowledge of Greece’s current industries, laws and trends is far more desirable.
+And when competing with job candidates already here, experience abroad is typically a disadvantage since first-hand knowledge of Greece’s current industries, laws and trends is far more desirable.

 - Love is fine, but don’t leave your brain behind: Many who fall in love with the country or come to Greece to be near and/or marry someone they met on vacation will move under the guise of “following their heart,” then wake up when reality sets in or the relationship falls apart.
 You have a 50/50 chance of forever and fewer rights in a foreign country.
 Don’t forget to think.

 - Non-Greeks have a completely different experience than Greeks and should not believe everything their partners say without doing separate research.
 I meet a lot of non-Greeks who uprooted their lives and careers after Greek spouses/fiance(e)s dismissed my website, painted a dream scenario of enjoying a “simpler life,” living six months in paradise and six months elsewhere, freelancing, traveling and soaking up the sun.
 Many are unemployed, dependent, subject to daily discrimination/racism and now trapped or faced with divorce because their Greek counterparts refuse to leave.
 Some won’t sign passport renewals for children, using them as leverage.
 Taking a risk is fine; getting tricked is not.

 I don’t know you, nor do you know me: I’m flattered you trust me enough to ask my opinion, but this is still about you.
 I am a messenger and truth teller, not a fortune teller.